farhi/looktxt/README.md

 file containing numerical blocks just as a human would read it.
 Specifically, it looks for contiguous numerical blocks, which are stored into matrices,  and  other parts of the input file are classified as headers which are optionally exported.
-Numerical blocks are labelled  according to the preceeding header block last word.
+Numerical blocks are labeled  according to the preceding header block last word.

 Blocks read from the data file can be sorted into sections.
 Each section SEC starts when it appears in a header and contains all  following